JOB PROFILE

 Formerly known as a ‘statement of special educational needs,' an Education, Health and Care Plan (EHCP) is for children and young people aged up to 25 who require more support than what is available through special educational needs support.

-An EHC Plan identifies the educational, health and social needs of the young person and it also sets out the additional support to meet those needs.
-If a parent, guardian, school, paediatrician or social worker believes the child or young person requires an EHC Plan, they can contact their local authority.
+If a parent, guardian, school, Paediatrician or Social Worker believes the child or young person requires an EHC Plan, they can contact their local authority.
 The local authority will review all the evidence and decide whether to assess the young person.

 At the end of the assessment, the local authority will decide whether to issue an EHCP; a specialist EHC Plan Writer will write the EHCP which is fully compliant with the Children and Families Act.

-What Are the Responsibilities of an EHC Plan Writer?
+What are the responsibilities of an EHC Plan Writer?

 • Interpret and adhere to the principles and statutory processes described in the SEN Code of Practice.